Tips for Teens with Diabetes: Make Healthy Food Choices (Consejos para jóvenes con diabetes: come alimentos saludables) (en Español)

 - Check your blood glucose at planned times.

-- Keep TV and computer time to two hours or less.
+- Keep TV, computer, tablet, and smartphone time to 2 hours of free time or less.

 Ask your doctor or dietitian about making a meal plan just for you.